 | Who authorised it? | gate_g5_authorization.operator_id | Identity committed in proof bundle, signed by Sovereign Authority |

-| What was the model's health state? | gate_g2_drift.{h_score, c_score, e_score} | Compare against admission thresholds in Verification Policy Bundle |
+| Was the model healthy? | gate_g2_drift.{h_score, c_score, e_score} | Compare against admission thresholds in Verification Policy Bundle |

 | Was the training data clean? | gate_g4_evidence.classification | HOOKED or ATTESTED = passing; UNCLASSIFIED blocks admission |